GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-02_time_series.md

 Of course, one can also have a look at cross-correlations including time lags.
-As example, we use relative humidity which is also part of the dataset.
+As example, we use relative humidity, which is also part of the dataset.

 ```r
 rhm <- aggregate(dwd$REL_FEUCHTE, by = list(dwd$AGG_JM), FUN = mean)